imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ruby-guides/ruby_on_rails_with_activestorage.md

 ---
 description: >-
- File uploading in Ruby on Rails application with activestorage gem using ImageKit.io.
+ File uploading in Ruby on Rails application with Active Storage gem using ImageKit.io.
 ---

 # Ruby on Rails with ActiveStorage